cacttus/helix/README.md

 * The example project will appear in your browser window.
 You can modify the code with hot reload while running webpack-dev-server.

 ### Notes
+* Deployable HTML and .JS files are located in /helix/dist
-* You do not need @types/three because three comes with its own types.
+* You should not need @types/three because three comes with its own types.
+However, if you get three.js errors, run *npm -i @types/three*
 * Sometimes webpack or webpack-dev-server lose track of the project.
 Just Ctrl+C inside of their respective Bash windows to kill them, and run them again.